Point Lookout: a free weekly publication of Chaco Canyon Consulting

 For example, to persuade a subordinate (Saul) to work six days a week for an extended period, a deceptive supervisor (Belinda) might threaten Saul with dismissal by saying, "If you won't do this, we'll find someone else who will."
 Some supervisors use this approach even when Saul has skills and knowledge that make him irreplaceable.
 If Belinda doesn't actually believe that Saul is replaceable, she's engaged in active deception.
 Sadly, the tactic often works.
 It's most effective when unemployment is high, because Saul fears losing his job.

 These are simple examples.
 Some deceptions contain both active and passive elements.
 Understanding the nature of active and passive deceptions can reduce the chances of your being deceived.
-First in this series Go to top Top Next issue: Workplace Politics and Type III Errors Next Issue
+Deceptive Communications at Work First issue in this series Go to top Top Next issue: Workplace Politics and Type III Errors Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info